10 Key Facts About Ceausescu and the Romanian Revolution

 On Christmas Day 1989, the Ceaușescus were subjected to an incredibly poorly run trial, where the outcome was predetermined.
 The Ceaușescus had to be executed.
 No argument could change that.

 The court appointed lawyer for the Ceaușescus was given ten minutes to talk with them before the trial began, in which time he suggested that to avoid the death penalty their best bet was to plead insanity.
 It was a suggestion that caused great offense and lead to the lawyer’s dismissal.
 The Ceaușescus would march to their deaths unapologetically, still clinging to an image of infallibility.

 It was not an image that any Romanian in power was willing to go along with any longer, though.
 Their trial lasted a mere hour.
 They were found guilty of every charge thrown at them – a lot of which were greatly inflated.
 After hearing the court’s findings, an exasperated Nicolae Ceaușescu said, “We could have been shot without having this masquerade.”
 A fair point, on reflection.

 The argument for the trial is largely based around the sense of justice and closure that Romania needed.
 The entire trial had been video recorded, to this end.
 There is a painful catharsis attached to seeing the once great Ceaușescus tipped from their pedestals.

-The execution of the Ceaușescus was intended to be recorded, as well as the trial.
+The execution of the Ceaușescus was also intended to be recorded.
 However, the shootings were carried out with such haste that the Ceaușescus were already dead by the time the cameraman had rushed outside.
 In order to get the footage required, several more bullets were fired into the Ceaușescus, creating the illusion of the point of execution being captured.

 The cameraman then approached for a close-up of both Ceaușescus.
 Their lifeless images were broadcast across Romania that evening, offering reassurance that their reign was truly over.